 -That choice may be conscious or subconscious.

--Decisions we make NOW, effect what we do next.
+-Decisions we make NOW, affect what we do next.

 -Relapse is a process, Examine It!

--Focus NOT on the cause & effect, but reason for continuing.
+-Focus NOT on the cause & effect, but the reason for continuing.

 -Every Lapse results in a negative emotional response: (Guilt, Shame e.t.c)